MicrosoftDocs/architecture-center/docs/microservices/drone-delivery-aks.md

 ## Next steps

-- [View the code and deploy the application][drone-ri]
+- [View the code and deploy the application][drone-ri] (GitHub).
-- Learn about using domain analysis to [model microservices](./domain-analysis.md)
+- Learn about using domain analysis to [model microservices](./domain-analysis.md).
+- Learn about [interservice communication](./interservice-communication.md) for microservices.